rubysg/singapore/README.md

 This is a very famous Singaporean dish.

-Tian Tian in the Maxwell Food Centre is very famous (and I hear half decent).
+Tian Tian in the Maxwell Food Centre is very famous, although the queues can get long, so arrive early if you go there for lunch.
-If you like to stand in a long queue, please go there at lunch.
-If you don't go there at lunch, they're unlikely to be open.

 ### Ice Kacang

-A local dessert.
+A local dessert made of shaved ice that's perfect for sunny days.
+Most hawker centers have a stall that sell one.
+You can check out Old Airport Road Hakwer Center and Funan Food Court.

 ![Ais Bor](/images/ais_bor.jpg)

-[Comment: Unfortunately Singapore just doesn't make good variations of this dessert.
-You need to visit Malaysia for the real thing.]

 ### Tsui Kway / Chwee Kueh

 This is an odd one, again from hawker centres.
 Rice cakes sprinkled with salted radish.

-[Comment: I *think* it's vegetarian.]

 ### Laksa